Self-Paced Enroll Anytime Instructor Resources

 If you wish to view a full course roster, view and/or download the Blackboard Grade Center.

-Course Completion Surveys are compiled twice a year: April 1- Sept 30, and Oct 1 – March 31.
+Course Completion Surveys are compiled twice a year:.
+The results include the date ranges for April 1 to September 30, and October 1 through March 31.
 The Office of Extended Learning follows the SELFI procedure and guidelines as closely as possible.
 Survey responses are collected via Qualtrics, and the questions are similar to the semester SELFIs.

-Course Enrollment Surveys provide feedback to OEL regarding registration processes.
+Course Enrollment Surveys links are in every SPEA Blackboard course.
+They provide feedback to OEL regarding registration processes.
 The responses are reviewed monthly.

 When giving final grades, follow these steps: Final Grade Reporting for Campus Connection Do not approve the roster.